dbayardAWS/lakeform_labs/Part4.md

 ![screen](images/lf34.png)

 * Wait for both crawlers to finish running.
+You should see both crawlers have a Status of "Ready".

 ![screen](images/lf35.png)